Werebearguy/AssortedCrazyThings/Guides/Pet Vanity how to add more.md

 (1) Add Item

-* add a new class under `NEW CLASSES GO HERE vvvvvvvvvvvvvvvvvvv`
+* add a new class under `//Add new classes here in alphabetic order`
 * suggestion for names : prefixed with "Cute ", so its easy to find in recipe browser
 * template: (replace `Thing` with whatever the item is)